artefactual/archivematica-docs/index.rst

 Preservation planning
 ---------------------

-The Preservation Planning tab is the de facto user interface for the Format Policy Registry, the extensive format database that informs how Archivematica handles files.
+The Preservation Planning tab is the de facto user interface for the Format Policy Registry (FPR), the extensive format database that controls how Archivematica handles file formats.
 The Preservation Planning tab allows users to add or edit format policies for normalization, characterization, validation, and other tools and workflows that act upon content preserved through Archivematica.

 * :ref:`General description <preservation-planning>`
 * :ref:`Format Policy Registry (FPR) <fpr>`